itsjavi/newbark-unity/README.md

 various copyrights and trademarks.

-The goal of this project is not to create and/or distribute a game, but to learn how to create similar games in Unity.
-So this project apart from being a possible base engine for future similar projects unrelated to the Pokémon franchise, has mainly educational purposes.
+The goal of this project is not to create and/or distribute a game, but to learn how to create similar retro games in Unity.
+So this project, apart from being a possible base engine for future similar projects unrelated to the Pokémon franchise, has mainly educational purposes.